-Planning learning - reasonable expectations for practice Part 1 In Part 1, a student develops skills to manage themselves ably in practice by participating in activities closely supervised by relevant team members.
-Part 2 In Part 2, continue to develop their practice within the team, use problem solving skills.
-Increasing level off independence and able to implement care more readily with less direct supervision.
-Part 3 In Part 3, able to plan and deliver care effectively with increasing autonomy, demonstrating an ability to independently manage a relevant caseload.
+Planning learning - reasonable expectations for practice

+- Part 1 Develop skills to manage themselves ably in practice by participating in activities supervised by relevant team members. - Part 2 Continue to develop practice within the team, use problem solving skills.
+Increasing level of independence and able to implement care more readily with less direct supervision. - Part 3 Able to plan and deliver care with increasing autonomy, demonstrating an ability to independently manage a relevant caseload.
 Supervision at this stage would be increasingly indirect.